-13. I accept that the tenant was confused as to why he was given a termination notice from the landlord to vacate the unit; however, as the termination notice was given under

-Section 18 of the Act and is generally referred to as a no fault or without cause termination, the landlord's notice to the tenant need only state that they are relying on this section without having to provide a reason.
+13. I accept that the tenant was frustrated during the hearing and he wanted a legitimate reason from the landlord as to why they want him to vacate.
+However, as the termination notice was given under Section 18 of the Act and is generally referred to as a no fault or without cause termination, the landlord's notice to the tenant need only state that they are relying on this section without having to provide a reason.

 14. This tribunal can only review the authenticity of the termination notice and I find that the notice submitted by the landlord meets the requirements of not less than 3 months before the end of a rental period where the residential premises is rented month-to-month.
-The landlord testified that the termination notice was posted to the tenant's door and the tenant confirmed receiving the notice.
+The landlord's representative testified that the termination notice was posted to the tenant's door and the tenant confirmed receipt of the notice.
 I find that the termination notice is a valid notice.

-15. I find that the tenant should have vacated the premises on 31-October-2024.
+15. I find that the tenant should have vacated the premises on 30-June-2025.